KayLerch/alexa-skills-kit-tellask-java/README.md

 * Explicit exception handling in intent handlers to have Alexa react accordingly in any situation

-If you are more into Python you better check out John Wheeler's [flask-ask](https://github.com/johnwheeler/flask-ask) which is another powerful toolkit for building skills.
+#### References

+Learn how to use this SDK by having a look into the samples - where you can find reference implementations for multi-language skills.
+You can also learn from the open-sourced and award-winning [Morse Coder skill](https://github.com/KayLerch/alexa-skills-kit-tellask-java) which relies on Tellask SDK as well.

 ## How to use

-Learn how to use this SDK by having a look into the samples - where you can find reference implementations for a multi-language skills.

 Before you start make sure your IDE is set up for annotation processing.
 (How to for [IDEA](https://www.jetbrains.com/help/idea/2016.2/configuring-annotation-processing.html) and [Eclipse](http://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Fguide%2Fjdt_apt_getting_started.htm))